IoC-Sunderland/IoC-Blog/index.md

 Institute of Coding and the University of Sunderland are holding a Data Analytics session at VentureFest to help develop data analytical skills that could enable new ways of doing business, significantly improve productivity, drive greater efficiency and open-up new markets.

-If you would like to attend, please use the link below: https://bit.ly/2OiepHc
+If you would like to attend, please use the link: https://bit.ly/2OiepHc

 ![Image](img/venture-fest.jpg)